Bluff body drag manipulation using pulsed jets and Coanda effect: Overview of periodic forcing effects on the drag

-Now that we have characterized the actuation system and the natural flow, we will describe the main effects of periodic jet forcing on the baseline pressure and drag.
-We consider systematic variations of the actuation frequency and amplitude, as well as the influence of the upstream flow velocity.
-Finally, a summary of the principal results is made to prepare further analysis throughout the manuscript.
+We describe now the impact of periodic blowing on the baseline pressure and drag.
+Systematic variations of the actuation frequency and amplitude as well as the influence of the upstream flow velocity are considered.